crowdsecurity/php-cs-bouncer/docs/DEVELOPER.md

 #### Auto-prepend mode (standalone mode)

-Before using the bouncer in a standalone mode (i.e. with an auto-prepend directive), you should copy the [`scripts/auto-prepend/settings.example.php`](../scripts/auto-prepend/settings.example.php) file to a `scripts/auto-prepend/settings. php` and edit it depending on your needs.
+Before using the bouncer in a standalone mode (i.e. with an auto-prepend directive), you should copy the [`scripts/auto-prepend/settings.example.php`](../scripts/auto-prepend/settings.example.php) file to a `scripts/auto-prepend/settings.php` and edit it depending on your needs.

 Then, to configure the Nginx service in order that it uses an auto-prepend directive pointing to the [`scripts/auto-prepend/bounce.php`](../scripts/auto-prepend/bounce.php) script, please run the following command from the `.ddev` folder:

 ```bash
 ddev crowdsec-prepend-nginx
 ```

 With that done, every access to your ddev url (i.e. `https://phpXX.ddev.site` where `XX` is your php version) will be bounce.

 For example, you should try to browse the following url: